MrHedmad/kerblam/docs/src/manual/package_data.md

 You can also pass the `--cleanup` flag to also delete them after packing.

 You can then share the data pack with others.

+## Omit input data
+If you only want to package your output data, simply pass the `--output-only` flag to `kerblam data pack`.
+The resulting tarball will just contain the `data/out` folder.